maxspero/Forms-to-Slack/README.md

 # Forms-to-Slack

 ### Description:
-Simple script to post Google Forms responses to a Slack channel
+Simple script to post Google Forms responses to a Slack channel.
+Forked from https://github.com/munhozzlucas/Forms-to-Slack with a change to add the form email field to the slack message.

 ### How to set it up in Slack: